Esbe Logo

 The company was founded by a family business called Skogsfors Bruk.
 It was she who was opened in 1906 in a small Swedish town.
 A businessman launched an electric station not far from his enterprise to activate his work.
 After that, the activity increased: Johan August Skogsfors built a mechanical assembly shop, a forging shop, a foundry, a sawmill, and a paint shop.

 The first products were agricultural tools, stirrups, horseshoes, and ball bearings.
 In the 1930s, shunt valves, hydrophores, and water pumps were added to the range.
-In 1939 the owner sold some of the production sites to Kooperativa Förbundet (KF).
-Then the company switched to the production of boiler equipment and, after a while, merged with Parca-Norrahammar.
+In 1939, the owner sold some of the production sites to Kooperativa Förbundet (KF).
+Then the company switched to producing boiler equipment and, later, merged with Parca-Norrahammar.

 What is ESBE?

 ESBE is a Swedish manufacturer of thermostats and actuators for heating, cooling, and plumbing systems.
-It is family owned and managed by the fourth generation of the Skogsfors dynasty.
-The time of its appearance is 1906.
+It is family-owned and managed by the fourth generation of the Skogsfors dynasty.
+Its appearance is dated 1906.
 The head office of the company is located in Reftele (Sweden), where the industrialist Johan August Skogsfors was founded.

-But the right to manufacture the thermostatic valve remained with the first owners because it was the author’s design of the Göte engineer Samuel Skogsfors, who in 1937 raised the family business again.
-In 1939 Skogsfors patented his invention.
+But the right to manufacture the thermostatic valve remained with the first owners because it was the author’s design by the Göte engineer Samuel Skogsfors, who in 1937 revived the family business.
+In 1939, Skogsfors patented his invention.
 Since then, the company has been called ESBE.
 Drives were added to her list later – in the mid-1970s.
-Despite more than a century of activity, the enterprise did not move outside the city where it appeared and did not change the logo.
+Despite more than a century of activity, the enterprise did not move outside the city where it appeared, and did not change its logo.

-The visual identity of ESBE is represented by a very interesting square with rounded corners.
-It is unique and original because it has a unique structure.
-This geometric figure consists of a wide plus (+), which captures the entire inner surface and leaves only a small space free – four black mini-squares on the sides.
-The cross is divided into two parts: the line runs diagonally and delimits it into two zones of identical size – blue and red.
+A distinctive square with rounded corners defines ESBE’s visual identity.
+It is unique and original because of its structure.
+This geometric figure consists of a wide plus sign (+), which captures the entire inner surface, leaving only a small space free for four black mini-squares on the sides.
+The cross is divided into two parts: the line runs diagonally and delimits it into two identical zones, blue and red.

-On the left side is the name of the technical and production company, typed in wide and massive glyphs.
-The letters are in upper case and are slightly extended forward, which is why the internal gaps are longer than usual.
+On the left side is the name of the technical and production company, set in wide, massive glyphs.
+The letters are in uppercase and slightly extended forward, which is why the internal gaps are longer than usual.
 The ” S ” ends are curved, so they look like serifs.
-But in fact, there are no serifs here – the inscription is made in a grotesque way.
-Moreover, “B” and “E” are very similar to each other since they have the same horizontal stripes.
+But in fact, there are no serifs here – the inscription is made grotesquely.
+Moreover, “B” and “E” are very similar because they share the same horizontal stripes.
 Their similarity is also emphasized by the small inter-character spacing, making it seem that neighboring glyphs’ strokes are connected.
 This is seen in the last two letters.

 Font and Colors